 The older you are and the value of your home dictates the amount of money you can get.
 Exactly how much can be borrowed is based on a number of formulas.
 But that is beyond the scope of what I want to talk about here.
 Suffice it to say, the amount that can be borrowed is a function of your age (minimum age 62) and the amount of equity in your home.

 Another benefit is that the credit worthiness of the borrower is a moot point.
 The mortgage is backed by the equity in the home and an insurance policy tied to the reverse mortgage.
 So the borrower could have disastrous credit and still obtain the reverse mortgage.

 Although reverse mortgages can be a great program, they have a number of drawbacks and have received a great deal of negative publicity in recent years for a number of reasons.

-- Because the interest accrues and is added to the principle, the amount of equity left over for the borrower’s children may be minimal depending upon the growth of real estate values (or lack thereof) and possible longevity.
+- Interest accrues and is added to the principle.
+Therefore, the amount of equity left over for the borrower’s children may be minimal.
+It will depend upon the growth of real estate values (or lack thereof) and possible longevity.

-- They are sold by commission-based mortgage brokers who don’t always have the borrower’s best interest in mind.
+- Commission-based mortgage brokers normally sell reverse mortgages.
+Brokers don’t always have the borrower’s best interest in mind.

-- May effect needs based government programs such as Medicaid.
-(Social Security benefits are generally not effected by reverse mortgages)
+- Having a reverse mortgage may effect needs-based government programs such as Medicaid.
+(Social Security benefits are generally not effected by reverse mortgages).

 When to consider a reverse mortgage

-Throughout my career spanning over 25 years and despite the drawbacks, I have, on numerous occasions, recommended a reverse mortgage.
-Also on numerous occasions I have discouraged people from entering into a reverse mortgage.
+Throughout my career and despite the drawbacks, I have recommended a reverse mortgage on numerous occasions.
+But, likewise, I have also discouraged people from entering into a reverse mortgage.

-The truth of the matter is everything in life has pros and cons.
+The truth is everything in life has pros and cons.
 The question of whether or not a reverse mortgage is right for you depends solely on your personal situation.